byjg/php-anydataset-nosql/docs/tests.md

 ---
 sidebar_position: 6
+title: Running Tests
+description: How to run the test suite for AnyDataset NoSQL
 ---

-# Running Unit Tests
+# Running Tests

 This library includes comprehensive tests for all supported drivers.
-You can run the tests using Docker for local testing or configure connections to actual services.
+You can run the tests using Docker for local testing or configure connections to actual cloud services.

 ## Using Docker for Local Testing